korkje/adt/readme.md

 ### Default cases

-If you want, you can omit one or more cases and specify a default case instead:
+If you want, you can omit one or more cases and specify a default case `def` `Symbol`:

 ```typescript
 const color = adt({